threefoldtech/0-core/docs/booting/virtualbox.md

 ![file location](images/file_location.png)

 <a id="create-portforward"></a>

-## Create a port forward for the virtual machine in order to expose the Redis of the Zero-OS
+## Create a port forward for the virtual machine in order to expose the Redis of the Zero-OS (optional)

+This step is optional since you are probably using an Zero-OS connected to Zero-Tier network.

 In the **Settings** of the virtual machine expand the **Advanced** section on the **Network** tab: